Temporary Protection & International Protection

 Temporary Protection

-Residence in Ireland under the Temporary Protection Directive does not presently count as reckonable residence for the purpose of seeking naturalisation/ citizesnhip in Ireland.
+Residence in Ireland under the Temporary Protection Directive does not count as reckonable residence for the purpose of seeking naturalisation/ citizenship in Ireland.

 International Protection

-Those granted international protection or permission to remain may apply for naturalisation after 5 years residency subject to eligibility criteria.
+Those granted international protection may apply for naturalisation after 5 years residency subject to eligibility criteria.
 See our information hub page here for further updates.

 Further Information: